sahil-s-246/mathlabs/README.md

-# 🧮 MathFlow: Visual and Symbolic Mathematical Reasoning Dataset
+# 🧮 MathLABS: Visual and Symbolic Mathematical Reasoning Dataset

-MathFlow is a collaborative dataset project exploring **visual mathematical reasoning** and **symbolic problem solving** in modern LLMs and VLMs.
+MathLABS is a collaborative dataset project exploring **visual mathematical reasoning** and **symbolic problem solving** in modern LLMs and VLMs.
 The goal is to benchmark model reasoning on **small-data visual math problems** with structured, schema-aligned questions.

 ---

-## 📂 Repository Structure
+## Repository Structure
 ```
-mathflow/
+mathlabs/
 │
 ├── dataset/ # Phase 1: All questions (baseline + validated)
 │ ├── baseline.json #Intial pool